 Partners might have different preferences when it comes to hobbies and activities.
 They should set a limit to what they would like to share in terms of hobbies and things they would want to do separately.

 How to maintain healthy boundaries in your marriage life?

 If you think that you are ready to set boundaries in a relationship and want to know how to start, then just follow some of the most basic tips that can help.

-- Remember that there are emotional and physical boundaries in a marriage too and this will include boundaries from any abuse and even fidelity.
+Remember that there are emotional and physical boundaries in the marriage too and this will include boundaries from any abuse and even fidelity.
 Along with the basics, a person needs to understand their feelings before setting boundaries for their marriage.

 Setting healthy boundaries in relationships is indeed a skill to learn and yes – it requires lots of time.
 Just remember, healthy boundaries in marriage will never come easy but if you and your spouse trust each other, then your relationship will get better over time.

 If you feel disconnected or frustrated about the state of your marriage but want to avoid separation and/or divorce, the marriage.com course meant for married couples is an excellent resource to help you overcome the most challenging aspects of being married.